shcallaway/javascript-widgets/README.md

 #JavaScript Widgets

 Various small, client-side apps written in object-oriented model-view-controller JavaScript.
-I did my best write modularize and completely decouple my code.
+I did my best to modularize and completely decouple my code from itself.

 I'm currently using jQuery, and a third party CSS normalize that I am mostly unhappy with.
 I am considering replacing both with custom libraries in the future.